Frequently Asked Questions

 Unless we specify that we need to see the original document, the fastest way to send your documents is via fax.
 Our office fax number is 617-228-3407.
 You can also mail your documents to our office.

-You may be able to use financial aid funds to help with your book expenses during the Fall and Spring semesters.
-An agreement with the BHCC Bookstore, managed by Barnes and Noble, allows a limited advance to be made available to eligible students who are enrolled in six or more credits and whose aid is greater than their projected costs.
-You must complete a Book Advance Request form to be considered for a book advance.
-If you are eligible, you will be contacted via e-mail one week prior to the beginning of the Fall and Spring semesters.
-There is no book advance available for the Summer semester.
-Please remember that adding and dropping courses may change the amount of financial aid that you are eligible to use in the bookstore.
+You may be able to use financial aid funds to help with your book expenses during the Fall, Spring, and Summer semesters.
+An agreement with the BHCC Bookstore, managed by Follett Books, allows for a line a credit to be made available for students who are enrolled in six or more credits and whose aid is greater than their projected costs.
+You will receive an email when your financial aid information has been made available to the bookstore.
+Please remember that adding or dropping courses may change the amount of financial aid that you are eligible to use in the bookstore.

 When you receive an award letter, you are considered to have "pending" financial aid.
 This allows you to use your anticipated financial aid award to help pay your tuition, fees, and may make you eligible for a book advance to help with book costs.
 Your actual financial aid dollars will be credited to your account during the middle of the semester, after your enrollment level has been verified, book advance charges have been added to your account, and all NA grades have been reported to our office.
-Any financial aid funds that are left after your charges are paid will be refunded to you via your BHCC OneCard.
+Any financial aid funds that are left after your charges are paid will be refunded to you via your selected refund preference.
+For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoices/.
 This generally happens in late October for the Fall semester and in early April for the Spring semester.

 It might.
 For information on how withdrawing from a class may change your financial aid award, please visit Issues That May Affect Your Aid.
 Students that withdraw from all of their classes are to having their financial aid award recalculated.
 For more information on how this is done, please visit Return of Title IV Funds Policy.
 Please be aware that withdrawing from multiple classes may impact your ability to meet the Satisfactory Academic Progress (SAP) requirements and make you ineligible for future financial aid.
 For more information on Satisfactory Academic Progress, please visit Satisfactory Academic Progress.